rumenji/Capstone-II-Travelly/Documentation/project_proposal.md

 - DB design assumptions:

-  - A user can create many tickets.
+  - A user can create many trips/itineraries.
-  - A user can be assigned to many tickets.
+  - A user can create many days in a trip.
-  - A ticket can have many ticket activities.
+  - A day can have many activities/POIs.
-  - A ticket can have only one status, priority, or type.
+  - A day can belong to one trip.
-  - A ticket can have only one contact/client, or configuration /the device the issue refers to/.
+  - A POIs can belong to may days and trips.

 ### Security